gradle/gradle/design-docs/tooling-api-improvements.md

 * change BuildModelActionRunner to run test tasks if TestConfiguration is provided
 * run all tasks of type `org.gradle.api.tasks.testing.Test` with pattern applied
-* add ability to force execution of up-to-date tasks
+* add ability to force execution of up-to-date test tasks

 ### Test Coverage